xxdydx/tp/docs/UserGuide.md

 ---
 layout: page
 title: User Guide
+pageNav: 3
 ---

-KnotBook is a **desktop app for wedding p* Items in square brackets are optional.<br>
-  e.g `n/NAME [c/CATEGORY]` can be used as `n/John Doe c/florist` or as `n/John Doe`.

-* Items with `…`​ after them can be used multiple times including zero times.<br>
-  e.g. `[c/CATEGORY]…​` can be used as ` ` (i.e. 0 times), `c/florist`, `c/florist c/premium` etc.rs to manage client and vendor contacts**.
-It's optimized for use via typing commands (Command Line Interface/CLI) while still having the benefits of a visual interface (Graphical User Interface/GUI).
-If you can type fast, KnotBook can help you manage your wedding planning contacts faster than traditional apps with lots of clicking.
+# KnotBook User Guide
+KnotBook is a desktop app designed exclusively for **wedding planners** to manage client and vendor contacts, keeping track of every wedding and connection you coordinate throughout your planning journey.
+As a wedding planner, you can add new clients and vendors to the app via a simple to use **Command Line Interface (CLI)**.
+Furthermore, you can link vendors to clients, edit contact details, and organize everything in one centralized place.
+You will never lose track of which florist is working on which wedding or miss important client details after using KnotBook!

 * Table of Contents
 {:toc}
 --------------------------------------------------------------------------------------------------------------------
 ## Quick start

 ### Step 1: Install Java